OktAI-Simsek/RemindMew/TERMS_OF_USE.md

 **Local storage:** The App is designed so that your reminders and journal entries are stored locally on your device.
 We do not provide user accounts and we do not store your content on our own servers as part of normal operation.

 **AI processing:** If you request AI features, you authorize the App to send relevant text you provide for processing by third-party AI providers, routed through our secure proxy infrastructure used to protect API credentials.

+**User responsibility for User Content:** You are solely responsible for all content you enter into the App, including goals, reminders, notes, and journal entries (“User Content”).
+We do not review, monitor, or control User Content, and we are not responsible for its accuracy, legality, or appropriateness.

+**Rights and compliance:** You represent and warrant that you own or have the necessary rights to enter your User Content into the App and that it does not violate any law or infringe any third-party rights (including intellectual property, privacy, or publicity rights).

 ## 6. Acceptable Use
 You agree not to: